Symeon Shostatsky: In the Orthodox Church of Ukraine

 On December 15, 2018, he participated in the Unity Council and the creation of a local autocephalous Orthodox Church of Ukraine.
-He was one of the candidates for the position of primate, but in the elections lost to the metropolitan of the former UOC-KP Epifaniy, taking second place according to the results of voting.
+He was one of the candidates for the position of primate, but in the elections lost to the metropolitan of the former UOC-KP Epiphanius of Kyiv, taking second place according to the results of voting.
 He received 28 votes against 36 for Epifaniy, that means he has a support inside UOC-KP and UAOC, because there were only 2 bishops from MP who participated in voting.

 Together with the former primates of UOC-KP Filaret (Denysenko) and UAOC Macarius (Maletych) he became a lifelong member of the Holy Synod of the newly formed church.

 After joining OCU in December he predicted slow but large-scale move of MP clergy to the newly formed church.
 He said about MP clergy position in case of joining OCU:

 "Next, a few things will contribute to the formation of their position.
 The first and main condition is the Tomos, expected on January 6.
 The second condition is the law on the renaming of the UOC-MP (already adopted on December 19) and on the registration of the charters, so that each community has the right to decide on its own with whom to remain – with the Russian Church or the Ukrainian one.
 And the third condition is the recognition of the OCU by other Churches.
 Our priests are told directly: as soon as the OCU is recognized by other Churches; we can, perhaps, also join it.
 One way or another, you need to be prepared for a long process.
 This is like having a baby: it has already come into the world, but it still needs maternal care”.

 As of January 24, 2019, "more than 30" MP parishes joined the diocese of metropolitan Symeon of Vynnytsa and Bar in OCU.